OssianEriksson/wp-google-auth/README.md

 npm run start
 ```

-You can check for (stylistic) errors in your code by running
+You should check for (stylistic) errors in your code by running

 ```console
 npm run lint